dij0s/AMR/README.md

     - Update the temperature field based on the computed values.

 4. Adaptive Mesh Refinement (only done every few iterations):
-    - Evaluate the refinement criterium based on the temperature field.
+    - Evaluate the refinement criteria based on the temperature field.
-    - Refine or coarsen the mesh based on the previous criterium.
+    - Refine or coarsen the mesh based on the previous criteria.

 5. Data Export:
     - Save the simulation data for visualization.

 The *adaptive mesh refinement algorithm* can be described as follows:

-1. Compute the refinement indicator for each cell based on the log-scale temperature gradient.
+1. Compute the refinement indicator for each cell.
-2. Compare the indicator with a threshold to decide whether to refine or coarsen the cell.
+2. Compare the indicator with a threshold to decide whether or not to refine the cell.
 3. Refine the cell and its neighboring cells by splitting it into smaller cells or coarsen it by merging it with neighboring cells.
-4. Update the mesh structure and redistribute the temperature values accordingly using a linear interpolation.
+4. Update the mesh structure and redistribute the temperature values accordingly.

 ### Code Architecture